wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-portal.md

 	> [AZURE.NOTE] It will take some time for the cluster to be created, usually around 15 minutes.
 Use the tile on the Startboard, or the **Notifications** entry on the left of the page to check on the provisioning process.

-11. Once the provisioning completes, click the tile for the cluster from the Startboard to launch the cluster blade.
-The cluster blade provides essential information about the cluser such as the name, the resource group it belongs to, the location, the operating system, URL for the cluster dashboard, etc.
+11. Once the creation process completes, click the tile for the cluster from the Startboard to launch the cluster blade.
+The cluster blade provides essential information about the cluster such as the name, the resource group it belongs to, the location, the operating system, URL for the cluster dashboard, etc.

 	![Cluster blade](./media/hdinsight-hadoop-create-linux-cluster-portal/HDI.Cluster.Blade.png "Cluster properties")

 	Use the following to understand the icons at the top of this blade, and in the **Essentials** section:

-	* **Settings** and **Configure**: Displays the **Settings** blade for the cluster, which allows you to access detailed configuration information for the cluster.
+	* **Settings** and **All Settings**: Displays the **Settings** blade for the cluster, which allows you to access detailed configuration information for the cluster.

 	* **Dashboard**, **Cluster Dashboard**, and **URL**: These are all ways to access the cluster dashboard, which is a Web portal to run jobs on the cluster.